Plunger Brewing Guide

-Every household has one of these lying around and it's probably the most common home brewing method in New Zealand.
-Ready to take the plunge?
+The plunger is also known as the cafetière and French press.
+Every household has one of these lying around as it's probably the most common home brewing method in New Zealand.

-Tare the scale and add 1 litre (or 1000 grams) of water.
+Tare the scale and add 1 litre (or 1000 grams) of water and stir.

-Wait 3:30 - 4 minutes then attach the mesh plunger in the top of the beaker and slowly plunge down.
+Wait 3:30 - 4 minutes then attach the mesh plunger on the top of the beaker and slowly plunge down.

 Serve and enjoy.